Gummy candy

-Gummies, gummi candies, gummy candies, or jelly sweets are a broad category of gelatin-based chewable sweets.
-Gummy bears, Sour Patch Kids, and Jelly Babies are widely popular and are a well-known part of the sweets industry.
-Gummies are available in a wide variety of shapes, most commonly seen as colorful depictions of living things such as bears, babies, or worms.
-Various brands such as Bassett's, Haribo, Betty Crocker, Hersheys, Disney and Kellogg's manufacture various forms of gummy snacks, often targeted at young children.
-The name "gummi" originated in Germany, with the term "jelly sweets" more common in the British English language.
+Gummies, fruitgums, gummi candies, gummy candies, or jelly sweets are a broad category of gelatin- or gum-based chewable sweets.
+Popular types include gummy bears, Sour Patch Kids, Jelly Babies and gummy worms.
+Various brands such as Bassett's, Haribo, Albanese, Betty Crocker, Hersheys, Disney and Kellogg's manufacture various forms of gummy snacks, often targeted at young children.
+The name gummi originated in Germany, with the terms jelly sweets and gums more common in the United Kingdom.

 History

 Gummies have a long history as a popular confectionery.
 The first gelatin based shaped candy was the Unclaimed Babies, sold by Fryers of Lancashire in 1864.

-In the 1920s, Hans Riegel of Germany started his own candy company and eventually popularized the fruit flavored gummy candy with gelatin as the main ingredient.
-By the start of World War Two, the company started by Riegel employed over 400 people and produced multiple tons of candy each day.
+In the 1920s, Hans Riegel Sr. of Germany started his own candy company and eventually popularized the fruit flavored gummy candy with gelatin as the main ingredient.
+By the start of World War II, the company started by Riegel employed over 400 people and produced multiple tons of candy each day.
 The company was named Haribo, and it became a main producer of gummy bears.

 Ingredients

 Gummy candies are made mostly of corn syrup, sucrose, gelatin, starch and water.
 In addition, minor amounts of coloring and flavoring agents are used.
-Food acids such as citric acid and malic acid are also added in order to give a tart flavor to gummies.
+Food acids such as citric acid and malic acid are also added in order to give a sharp flavor to gummies.
 It is often that other gelling agents are used in place of gelatin to make gummy candies suitable for vegans or vegetarians, such as starch and pectin.

 Types of gummies

-Babies
+Jelly Babies

 The Jelly Babies gum candy was the first commercially available shaped gum candy.
 It originated in the United Kingdom.
 They were first produced by Fryers of Lancashire in 1864 and sold as "Unclaimed Babies".
 By 1918 they were (and still are) produced by Bassett's in Sheffield as Jelly Babies.